giammirove/videogatherer/README.md

-# VideoGatherer
-Scraping movies and tv series from vidsrc.to, flixhq.to, watchseriesx.to, myflixerz.to, vidsrc.net.
+# VideoGatherer Scraping movies and tv series from vidsrc.to, flixhq.to, aniwave.to, watchseriesx.to, myflixerz.to, vidsrc.net, vidsrc.pro.

 At the moment the purpose of this repository is to expose methods used to scrape websites.